ratpack/hands-on-ratpack/LAB.md

-# Lab 03 - Context lab
+# Lab 04 - Google Guice (part 1) lab

-The `Context` is at the core of request processing in Ratpack applications.

-It provides access to the HTTP Request and Response, allows flow control and has convenience methods for common handler operations.
-More than that though, the Context is also a `Registry` of objects.
-It provides access to these contextual objects via type-lookup and allows arbitrary objects to be "pushed" into the context for use by downstream handlers.
+Ratpack provides integration with Google Guice for dependancy injection.
+We'll see other DI integrations in future labs but the Guice one is of particular importance as additional Ratpack functionality is packaged up as Guice modules.

+One key concept to understand about the Guice integration is that it provides a Guice backed `Registry`.
+This means that any objects bound with Guice are available in the `Context`.
+As Handlers and other Ratpack infrastructure use the Context to look up objects it means we are completely decoupled from any one DI implementation and can even use multiple implementations.

 To complete this lab:

-1. Register `DefaultBookService` as the implementation of `BookService` to the context so it is available to all downstream handlers.
+1. Bind `DefaultBookService` as the implementation of `BookService` to Guice.
-1. Simply refactor the common logic of the two handlers in `Ratpack.groovy` into a new handler.
-And make theresulting object available to the now downstream handlers using the context to do so.
+1. Bind `DefaultBookRepository` as the implementation of `BookRepository` (which is injected into DefaultBookService) to Guice.
 1. Make sure `BookSpec` passes.

 This time the hints are in the TODO within `Ratpack.groovy`

 This lab covers:

-* Registering objects in the registry
-* Dynamically adding contextual objects
-* Looking up contextual objects from the registry
-* Injecting contextual objects into handlers
+* Binding objects with Google Guice

 ## Sign Posts

-`ratpack.handling.Context`

-`ratpack.registry.Registries`
+`ratpack.guice.BindingsSpec`